Best AWD Cars in Canada for 2025

 Acura TLX

+While mainstream automakers tend to offer front-wheel drive (FWD) or even rear-wheel drive (RWD) as the default in cars, luxury cars sold in Canada almost universally have AWD as standard equipment.
 Acura’s Super Handling All-wheel Drive system (SH-AWD) is unique to the brand, even under the Honda umbrella.
 It’s similar to the i-VTM4 AWD system found in the Honda Pilot and Ridgeline, but for Acura it’s tuned for cornering performance instead of off-road capability.
 If you’re seeking a car with SH-AWD, you’ll need to look to the mid-size TLX, where the feature is standard along with a 2.0-litre turbocharged four-cylinder engine that creates 272 horsepower and 280 pound-feet of torque.
-The 2024 Acura TLX with standard all-wheel drive starts at $56,479 in Canada, including destination charges and fees.
+The 2025 Acura TLX with standard all-wheel drive starts at $57,717 in Canada.

 2025 BMW 5 Series